Eduardobricenio/gitcheatsheet/gitcheatsheet3.md

 git checkout master

-//The solution is to execute the order: git log --oneline
+The solution is to execute the order: git log --oneline